fpc/Lazarus/languages/README.md

 3. If POT file belongs to some package, make sure that this package is installed in IDE.
 4. Rebuild Lazarus clean.
 This will update translations for most packages.
 5. Run `sh localize.sh` (Linux) or `localize.bat` (Windows) to update all remaining translations.
-6. Edit PO files (*.fi.po) with programs like poEdit (www.poedit.net) or Lokalize.
-Do NOT edit them manually, because this WILL lead to breakage.
+6. Edit PO files (*.fi.po) with programs like Poedit (www.poedit.net) or Lokalize.
+Do NOT edit them manually because this WILL lead to breakage.
    If .fi.po file is missing for particular component, use template (POT file) to create it.
 7. Check your translated PO files with PoChecker tool and fix all reported errors (you need to run all tests, there should be no errors shown in General Info tab of Results window).
-8. Post updated xxx.fi.po files to the Lazarus issue tracker.
+8. Create a merge request (preferred) or post updated xxx.fi.po files to the Lazarus issue tracker.
    Do NOT post diffs for PO files.
+Due to their nature, PO files are prone to conflicts and therefore diffs can rather quickly get very hard or plain impossible to apply.

 Some notes: